 Buongiorno!
 It has been over 10 years since I wrote the original Sweet Spot article and it is nice to hear how many athletes have added it to their training and benefited.
-I have lurked around on the message boards and the following “part deux” is how I have been integrating Sweet Spot into the training I prescribe for athletes.
+I have lurked around on the message boards, podcasts and the following “part deux” is how I have been integrating Sweet Spot into the training I prescribe for athletes.
+Here’s how to sweet spot.

 First, What is Sweet Spot?